dianamosca/user-documentation/_posts/2021-06-17-Categorization-Download-Label.md

 The export file contains only the selected label for the record[^1].
 The following fields are available:
 * `Approved`: boolean - if the label has been approved in Unifyd Application
 * `Expert Label`: Name of the **Label** set by the expert.
-The field will be empty if no Expert categorized the record.
+The field is empty if no Expert has categorized the record.
 * `Expert`: Expert user name

 ### 2.3 ML Labelling

-The export file contains only the value of the highest score ML recommendation for the record[^1].
+The export file contains only the highest score ML recommendation for the record[^1].a
 * `ML Label`: Name of the **Label** set by the ML task.
 This will be present
 * `ML Label Score`: Score of the label

 ### 2.4 Rule Labelling

 The export file contains only the value of the highest score rule for the record[^1].
 * `Rule Label`: Name of the **Label** set by the rule.
-The field will be empty is no rules apply to the record.
+The field will be empty if no rules apply to the record.
 * `Rule Name`: Name of the rule
-* `Rules`: Multi value field, comma separated
+* `Rules`: Multi-value field, comma-separated

 ## 3. Selecting labels